f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 +----------------------------+----------------------------------+

-For the chassis partitions the following SNMP Traps are supported as of F5OS 1.2.x:
+For the chassis partitions the following SNMP Traps are supported as of F5OS 1.2.x as defined in the **F5-PARTITION-ALERT-NOTIF-MIB.txt**:

 +----------------------------+-----------------------------------+
 | **Alert**                  | **OID**                           |